-The devastation wrought two years ago by the Black Death changed the balance of society: more women saw their chance to build a business, to learn a trade, to play a greater part.
-But many men still hold fast to the teachings of the Church and fear the havoc the “daughters of Eve” might wreak if they’re allowed to usurp men’s roles and gain control over their own lives.
+The devastation wrought two years ago in Meonbridge by the Black Death changed the balance of society: women saw their chance to build a business, to learn a trade, to play a greater part.
+But many men hold fast to the teachings of the Church and fear the havoc the so-called “daughters of Eve” might wreak if they’re allowed to usurp men’s roles and gain control over their own lives.

-Not all men resist women’s desire for change – indeed, they want it for themselves.
-Yet it takes only one or two to unleash the hounds of hostility and hatred…
+Not all the men in Meonbridge resist the women’s desire for change – indeed, they want change for themselves.
+Yet it takes only one or two misogynists to unleash the hounds of hostility and hatred…

-A Woman’s Lot is published by SilverWood Books in June 2018.
+A Woman’s Lot was first published by SilverWood Books in June 2018.